DataDog/hiring-engineers/answers.md

 _Please include your fully instrumented app in your submission, as well._

+Answers:

-For this section, I followed the DD doc [Tracing Python Applications](https://docs.datadoghq.com/tracing/setup_overview/setup/python/?tab=containers)
+For this section, I followed the DD doc [Tracing Python Applications](https://docs.datadoghq.com/tracing/setup_overview/setup/python/?tab=containers).

 First I went to the datadog.yaml and enabled the trace configuration.